top of page

 Sarah Colombo

 Sarah Colombo is the author of Subterranean, for which she won the 2019 Indie Book Award for Best Science Fiction Novel.
 Kirkus Reviews calls Subterranean "A thoughtful, trenchant adventure story."
 Contact her for questions or bookings.
+Her newest title, Why is Marigold? will be released on November 8.

 IMG-6025.JPG